pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
-> ## Working in Progress - 0.8.0b2
+> ## Working in Progress - 0.8.0b4
 > - Fixed AntiFlood cache not working
 > - Added Telethon Support
 > - Added support for join in groups and channel
-> - Working on Video Group Calls
+> - Added Video Group Calls support
 > - Added idle function
+> - Some bugs fix

 > ## Update of 26/08/2021 - 0.7.3
 > - Custom Api now is Async!